allure-framework/allurectl/README.md

 ## Tech support

+### enhancements suggestions

+Enhancements suggestions are done via [TestOps help portal](https://help.qameta.io) only.
+To register at the help portal please do not use public email services, but use your corporate email instead.

+### Bug reports

-Tech support is done via [TestOps help portal](https://help.qameta.io) only.
+Tech support (enhancements suggestions, bug reports) is done via [TestOps help portal](https://help.qameta.io) only.
 To register at the help portal please do not use public email services, but use your corporate email instead.

 ## Supported platforms